 Lease expense for operating leases, consisting of lease payments, is recognized on a straight-line basis over the lease term and is included in operating expenses in the consolidated statement of income.
 Lease expense for finance leases consists of the amortization of the ROU asset on a straight-line basis over the asset's estimated useful life and is included in operating expenses in the consolidated statement of income.
-Interest expense on finance leases is calculated using the amortized cost basis and is included in other income, net in the consolidated statement of income.
+Interest expense on finance leases is calculated using the amortized cost basis and is included in other (expense) income, net in the consolidated statement of income.

-The Company's leases have remaining lease terms of less than one year to 14 years, some of which include options to extend the leases for up to five years, and some of which include options to terminate the leases within one year.
+The Company's leases have remaining lease terms of less than one year to 13 years, some of which include options to extend the leases for up to five years, and some of which include options to terminate the leases within one year.
 The Company has elected not to recognize ROU assets and lease liabilities for short-term operating leases that have a term of 12 months or less.

-The components of lease cost for the year ended December 31, 2019 was as follows:
+The components of lease cost for the years ended December 31, 2020 and 2019 were as follows:

+2019

-Operating lease cost \$ 4,899
+Operating lease cost \$ 4,637 \$ 4,899

-Short-term least cost 3,406
+Short-term lease cost 3,408 3,406

-Variable lease cost 640
+Variable lease cost 719 640

+Finance leases:

-Finance leases: Amortization of ROU assets Interest on lease liabilities Finance lease cost 436 56 492
+Amortization of ROU assets 626 436

+Interest on lease liabilities 39 56

+Finance lease cost 665 492

-Total lease cost \$ 9,437
+Total lease cost \$ 9,429 \$ 9,437

-Rent expense under operating lease agreements was \$6.1 million and \$10.7 million for the years ended December 31, 2018 and 2017, respectively.
+Rent expense under operating lease agreements was \$6.1 million for the year ended December 31, 2018.

-Supplemental cash flow information for leases for the year ended December 31, 2019 was as follows:
+Supplemental cash flow information for leases for the years ended December 31, 2020 and 2019 were as follows:

-Cash paid for amounts included in the measurement of lease liabilities:

-Operating cash flows from operating leases

-Operating cash flows from finance leases

-Financing cash flows from finance leases

-ROU assets obtained in exchange for lease obligations:

-Finance leases 2,866 Operating leases 34,931
+2020 2019 Cash paid for amounts included in the measurement of lease liabilities: Operating cash flows from operating leases \$ 3,982 \$ 4,077 Operating cash flows from finance leases 39 56 Financing cash flows from finance leases 3,086 2,223 ROU assets obtained in exchange for lease obligations: Finance leases 2,417 2,866 Operating leases 3,003 34,931

-ROU assets for operating and finance leases at December 31, 2019 were comprised of the following:
+ROU assets for operating and finance leases recognized in the consolidated balance sheets were comprised of the following at:

-Real Estate Eq uipment Total Balance Sheet Location Operating leases \$ 30,926 \$ 416 \$ 31,342 Other Assets Finance leases 2,632 2,632 Property and Equipment, net
+December 31, 2020 Real Estate Equipment Total Balance Sheet Location Operating leases \$ 22,565 \$ 189 \$ 22,754 Other Assets Finance leases 2,120 2,120 Property and Equipment, net Γ December 31 , 2019 Real Estate Equipment Total Balance Sheet Location Operating leases \$ 30,926 \$ 416 \$ 31,342 Other Assets Finance leases - 2,632 2,632 Property and Equipment, net